altocodenl/cell/readme.md

 ### Demo

 - Language
-   - Sequence + reworked cell.get/put (including cell.respond)
+   - @ put
-      - Annotate cell.put
+      - Annotate
+   - @ wipe
+      - multipath
-      - Wipe: multipath, wipe in context (walking up)
+      - wipe in context (walking up)?
-      - Fully define fizzbuzz (single fizzbuzz) and html generation/validation, make sure that get and put with single hook work with it.
-      - Reimplement cell.respond fully understanding the algorithm, including the commas.
+   - cell.respond
       - Understand the naive, from the top approach.
       - Add dependents/dependencies to only recalculate what's necessary.
-      - Be able to pass sequences to do/else in cell.if; do we need an expansion?
-If we don't, can we also not need an expansion (:) on cell.do and cell.loop, when we pass lambdas to them?
+   - @ if
+      - Pass lambdas in do/else
+   - @ do
+      - fizzbuzz (single return fizzbuzz)
+      - html generation/validation
+      - allow for multiple args (destructuring of lists or hashes) and no args (the sequence just there)
+      - test two step calls
+      - test stop
+      - test nested calls
+      - test recursive calls
+      - test descending funarg (pass function)
+      - test ascending funarg (return function)
       - Loop
       - Implement fizzbuzz & html validation/generation
+   - cell.call
-   - Single entrypoint at cell.call
+      - Single entrypoint
+      - Convention: if you send a lambda (@ do) over the wire, you want us to call it.
+   - @ catch
 - Upload: upload that stores the file in the dataspace, as well as the data
+   - Send a lambda call that does two things: 1) upload the file; 2) if data is not empty, set a link to it somewhere in the dataspace (name suggested by the llm).
+- cell.native
+   - count
+   - sum
-- Data handling
+   - duplicates
+   - push/lepush (left push)
-   - Count
+   - pop, lepop
-   - Sum
+- @ rule
-   - Aggregate
+   - type
-   - Duplicates
+   - equality
+   - range (for numbers): >, <, >=, <=
+   - match (for text): regex (more verbose and readable format for regexes: More open regex format with lists: literal, character class, backreference or lookahead)
-- @ is
+   - any other logic, really, the full language is there
 - @ view
    - Serving the view
    - HTML generation